lupswitch/codeigniter-model/README.md

 }
 ```

-> Timestamp would force manage value with the column(s) that has been set.
+> Timestamp would force write values with the columns that has been set.

 ### Database Connection